Melissa's Flight Attendant Blog

 Name: Melissa

-Countries Visited (not including Turnarounds): Australia, Austria, Belgium, Brasil, Canada, China, Germany, Ghana, France, Great Britain, Greece, India, Italy, Japan, Korea (South), Malaysia, Malta, Mauritius, Morocco, Netherlands, New Zealand, Philipines, Russia, Singapore, Seychelles, South Africa, Sri Lanka, Sweden, Switzerland, Tanzania, Thailand, Tunisia, Uganda, United Arab Emirates, United States, Vatican City
+Countries Visited (not including Turnarounds): Australia, Austria, Azerbaijan, Belgium, Bosnia & Herzegovina, Brazil, Canada, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Ghana, Great Britain, Greece, Iceland, India, Italy, Japan, Kenya, Latvia, Libya, Lithuania, Malaysia, Malta, Mauritius, Moldova, Monaco, Morocco, Netherlands, New Zealand, Nigeria, Norway, North Korea, Philippines, Romania, Russia, Singapore, Senegal, Serbia, Seychelles, South Africa, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Tanzania, Thailand, Tunisia, Turkey, Uganda, United Arab Emirates, United States, Vatican City

 Site Feed -